Gain

 Details

-Specifies the factor by which to multiply the input signal.
-The gain can be a real or complex scalar, vector or matrix of any type except logic.
+Sets the coefficient by which the input signal should be multiplied.
+The gain can be a real or complex scalar, vector, or matrix of any type, except logical.

 Default value |